At Ohio Valley University, we seek

 Absences may be excused if you bring me documentation that you were hospitalized, ill with a contagious disease, involved in an accident, on school business (up to five hours), or there was a death in the immediate family.
 More than five hours of absences which include three hours of unexcused absence will result in your being dropped from the course with either a W or an F at my discretion.
 You may pay a fine and petition to be reinstated.
 Additional unexcused absences will result in your being dropped without future reinstatement.
 No credit will be given for a course in which absences, both excused and unexcused, total more than 30% of the hours of the course (i.e., as many as 10 class hours, counting each class as 1 hour).
 Should you approach this limit, you will be asked to withdraw from the course (if possible).
 I reserve the right to drop you from the course as a warning at any time once you have at least 5 total absences or 3 unexcused absences.
 If you are dropped for any reason, reinstatement is not guaranteed and will be granted only if a plan for success is presented.
 Note well: Absences may adversely affect your grade, as outlined above under the topic Course Requirements.
 A drop from your only Bible course may affect your ability to enroll in the next semester.

-This semester I am teaching four sections of this class.
-If you are absent at the early section, you may make up the absence by attending a later section covering the same material.
-Similarly, if you are enrolled in the later section and know you will have to be absent, you may attend an earlier section covering the same material and not be counted absent.
+This semester I am teaching two sections of this class.
+If you are absent at the early section, you may make up the absence by attending the later section covering the same material.
+Similarly, if you are enrolled in the later section and know you will have to be absent, you may attend the earlier section covering the same material and not be counted absent.
 If you do either of these, please bring it to my attention at the class you attend.
 Except in these rare cases, students should attend the section in which they are enrolled.

 If you have a diagnosed disability and need special accommodations, please notify the office of the provost as soon as possible.
 After your disability has been verified, I will work with you and the provost to insure that you have a fair opportunity to perform in the course.